What Are Retinal Disorders?

 - Retinal detachment: When this occurs, the retina has separated from the blood vessels that help keep it vital.
 Emergency treatment is needed in the case of retinal detachment and may include vitrectomy, scleral buckle, or pneumatic retinopexy.

 - Retinal tears: A tear or hole in the retina can progress to retinal detachment if left untreated.
-Retinal tears may be repaired with laser surgery or cryotherapy to adhere the retina to the back wall of the eye.
+Retinal tears may be repaired with laser surgery by a retina surgeon or cryotherapy to adhere the retina to the back wall of the eye.

 - Retinal pucker: A retinal pucker is scar tissue that has developed on the macula.
-While some cases of retinal pucker may resolve on their own, advanced conditions often require surgical treatment, which could include vitrectomy with membrane peel to remove the scar tissue.
+While some cases of retinal pucker may resolve on their own, advanced conditions often require surgical treatment by a retina surgeon, which could include vitrectomy with a membrane peel to remove the scar tissue.

 - Retinitis pigmentosa: As a group of eye diseases, retinitis pigmentosa is a hereditary condition that affects how the retina processes light and can impair vision in a variety of ways.
 Treatment modalities generally center on managing other eye conditions caused by retinitis pigmentosa, such as macular edema and cataracts.